couchbase-examples/atlas-device-sdk-cblite-compare/README.md

 In contrast to Asymmetric Object Types, all documents inserted into a Couchbase Lite database are just a JSON document.
 When you retrieve a document from the Couchbase Lite Database using the Collection API and provide a documentId, it’s a Document object (immutable) until you convert it to a MutableDocument which would then allow you to make changes to it.

+Couchbase Lite does provide a document purge API that is discussed later in this document which can be used to provide similar functionality to Asymmetric Object Types depending on the use case

 Couchbase Lite and App Service/Sync Gateway have a different [security model](https://docs.couchbase.com/sync-gateway/current/access-control-model.html) .
 Document that should be synced are assigned to a [“channel”](https://docs.couchbase.com/sync-gateway/current/channels.html) and the [replication configuration](https://docs.couchbase.com/couchbase-lite/current/android/replication.html) to decide which documents in what scopes and collections should be synced vs stay internal to the local database on the device.
+This is covered more in details later in the document.

 ### Collection Types